Jaaaas/Sinfonia/README.md

 ```java
 QueryCore qc = new QueryCore("SELECT * FROM persona WHERE field = ? ",Arrays.asList(args));
 ```
+*Remember that the order of the prepared statement list is critical for the correct execution of the query*

 To avoid finding sql queries inside the constructor, we recommend using some functions that return the query directly.
 For this purpose, we recommend using [Cosmo](https://github.com/Jaaaas/Cosmo)  (the documentation will be added soon)